CivicActions/ssp-toolkit/docs/controls/IA.md

 - Not transmitting user names and passwords together in an unencrypted format
 - Not permitting the sending of passwords in an unencrypted format via email
 - Not listing passwords in tickets
 - Not writing down or storing passwords in a readable form in any physical or logical location where they may be discoverable by unauthorized persons.

-#### i

 ##### Drupal